shivaaam3/Odin-Recipes/README.md

 # Odin-Recipes
-First test task from The Odin Project
+First test task from The Odin Project.
+I am expected to make a webpage listing the recipes of my favourite dishes.